deanbushmiller/CEH-bootcamp/README.md

 # Do not download the PCAPNG files unless directed by the instructor- you can create your own.
+# This github is for 2 different classes: 2-Day Bootcamp = what you must know to pass.
+4-Day Bootcamp What you must do to pass.
+## 2-day Knowing = Glossary/notecards, Readings.
+You can read on your once you udenrstand the depth and focus of the exam.
+## 4-day Doing = Understanding and apply concept in a lab.
+You can do the activities of Ethical hacking once you know the process and the tools.

 ## 2021-06-08 - PLEASE NOTE you can get much more if you email ask for an account on my vmlt.com site
 ### In the spirit of hacking: You must do some recon and find my email address to get an account.
 ### Your message must have